MarkUgarov/maybe-this-will-help/java/testing/jmockit.md

 If not, the `Controller` calls the `SingletonManager` again, evaluates current user and Time and sends an E-Mail.

-The Service is (obviously) just a prototype.
+The `SingletonManager` is (obviously) just a prototype.
 But we can already test our Controller without implementing everything else.

 ```java